koder77/l1vm/README.md

 Note: the install scripts automatically install clang C compiler and my zerobuild build tool!

+<h3>Windows Cygwin</h3>
+You have to install the clang compiler, SDL2 libraries and a window manager like Xfce for graphics output.
+This can be done with the installer on: https://www.cygwin.com/

+The build script is: "install-zerobuild-cygwin.sh".
+Note: at the moment only this modules can be  build: endianess, file, genann, math, mem, process, sdl, time.

 You need the "zerobuild" tool to build the VM: https://www.github.com/koder77/zerobuild

 And run the "install-jit-zerobuild.sh" script.